HPV infection can lead to several HPV-related cancers and diseases in men and women.

 If you have a drug benefit wallet card, simply present your card to a pharmacist along with the Drug Identification Number (DIN) for GARDASIL®9 (02437058) and ask if you are covered.

-GARDASIL®9 is also offered for free to students–and certain adults–through publicly funded programs across Canada.
+GARDASIL®9 is also offered to students – and certain adults – through publicly-funded programs across Canada.

-* GARDASIL®9 is not indicated to reduce mortality or for the treatment or prevention of penile cancer or mouth and throat cancer.
+* GARDASIL®9 is not indicated to reduce mortality or for the treatment or prevention of penile cancer.

 † Actual Canadian cervical cancer patient.
 May not be representative of all patients.